RizeFinance/rize-go-sdk/README.md

 You have the option to supply your own `http.Client`.
 By default, the SDK uses `DefaultClient` with a 30s timeout.

-To set a proxy for all requests, configure the Transport for the HTTPClient:
+To set a proxy for all requests, configure the Transport for the http.Client:

 ```go
 config := rize.Config{